GasLockR/Overview/README.md

 ## What we built to address these problems / Our solution

   We built the first trustless GasFi protocol.
-The protocol uses Axiom, a ZK coprocessor for trustlessly reading historical gas prices to provide verifiable correctly priced GasFi derivatives based on financial models we have built ourselves.
-The protocol is interoperable with other protocols and can be used as foundational on-chain infrastructure to build protocols and services that will solve the **reliability**, **onboarding** and **UX** problems we face today.
+GasLockR uses Axiom, a ZK coprocessor for trustlessly reading historical gas prices to provide verifiable correctly priced GasFi derivatives based on financial models that are updated in real time.
+GasLockR is interoperable with other protocols and can be used as foundational on-chain infrastructure to build protocols and services that will solve the **reliability**, **onboarding** and **UX** problems we face today.

   We provide an efficient way to hedge against the risk of rising gas prices, allowing users and organisations to rely on L2's.
 Services that operate on-chain will finally be able to provide SLAs (Service Level Agreements) to their users, building trust and acting as a catalyst for web3 adoption.